 Buying a second hand or ex-display kitchen is a great way to achieve a new kitchen for less.

 Companies such as The Used Kitchen Company and Used Kitchen Exchange have a huge range of ex-display and second-hand kitchens available for just a fraction of their original price — often around 50-70% off their RRP.

 Do bear in mind that collection will be your responsibility (you may have to dismantle it yourself), as will the fitting once you get it home.

 It is also always worth asking in builders’ merchants and kitchen showrooms whether they have any ex-display kitchens available.
 Even if they don’t at the time, you can often leave your details for when they do.

-Don’t be led astray by cheap laminate worktops.
-If you are choosing laminate, go for a high quality option — it is a false economy to buy something that is not heat or scratch resistant as they can’t be easily repaired and will require full replacement.
+If you are choosing laminate, go for a high quality option — it is a false economy to buy something that is not heat or scratch resistant as they can’t be easily repaired and will require full replacement if damaged.

 (MORE: Modern kitchen design ideas)